NLA2018-Team2/project/README.md

 # project
-Project materials for the NLA course 2018 at Skoltech
+Source code and related materials for project in the NLA course (Skoltech, 2018).